MervinPraison/PraisonAIWP/trunk/readme.txt

 1. The PraisonAI chatbot in action on a WordPress page.

 == Changelog ==

+= 1.0.2 =
+* Updated Author URI and Donate link to mer.vin for ownership verification.

 = 1.0.1 =
 * Minor version bump for resubmission.